MattClarkson/CMakeCatchTemplate/README.md

 ------------------

-This is a simple project to demonstrate a reasonable structure for a cmake/ctest and Catch based projects.
+This is a simple project to demonstrate a reasonable structure for CMake/CTest and Catch based projects.

 You can either
  1. Clone this repo, and use directly
- 2. Export the project (without a .git folder), and then rename all instances of MYPROJECT, myproject, MYPROJECT with names of your choice, and then create your own project.
+ 2. Export the project (without a .git folder), and then rename all instances of MYPROJECT and myproject with names of your choice, and then create your own project.

+For example the project name could be MyAlgorithm, so you would need to rename all instances and filenames with MYPROJECT into MyAlgorithm.
+In addition, some things are normally lower case (e.g. library names) so, there is also the need to rename myproject to myalgorithm.

 Overview
 --------

 The features provided are:
- 1. Some feature
- 2. Another feature
+ 1. Meta-Build, a.k.a.
+SuperBuild to download and build Boost, Eigen and OpenCV.
+ 2. A single library for the main functionality - called myproject, so you should rename it.
+ 3. Unit tests, using Catch, and run with CTest - to demonstrate correctness and regression.
+ 4. A single command line application - to give the end user a functioning program.
+ 5. KWStyle to check some basic code style - for consistency
+ 6. CppCheck to check some code features - for performance, style and correctness

+Points 5 and 6 require you to have KWStyle and CppCheck installed and available on your system PATH.

 Tested On
 -----------------------------